DusterTheFirst/dbl-venus-exploration/driver_style_guide.md

 # Driver style guide

-"drivers" for various pieces of hardware are separated into various subdirectories in this directory.
-Each driver will compiled into static libraries and linked into the executable file.
+"drivers" for various pieces of hardware are separated into various subdirectories in the `lib` directory.
+Drivers are distinguished from other libraries by having their directory name start with `drv_` (`motor` driver would be in `lib/drv_motor`).
+Each driver will compiled into static libraries and linked into the firmware.
 The reason for this separation is to allow each driver to define its own global variables and functions without interfering with other driver modules.

 In order for the main program to know the functions provided by the driver module, it must provide a `.hpp` file with the same name as its parent folder.
 This `.hpp`